About Cisco Security Analytics and Logging for the ASA

 Cisco Security Analytics and Logging (SaaS) uses these components to deliver events to CDO:

-Secure Device Connector (SDC) - The SDC is the proxy between CDO and your ASA devices.
-The login credentials for the ASA are also stored on the SDC.
+Secure Device Connector (SDC) - The SDC connects your ASAs to CDO.
+The login credentials for the ASA are stored on the SDC.
 The SDC can be installed "in the cloud" by CDO support, or it can be installed by you "on-premises" on a virtual machine you manage within your enterprise.
 See Secure Connectors for more information.

 Secure Event Connector (SEC)-The SEC is an application that receives events from your ASAs and forwards them to the Cisco cloud.
 Once in the Cisco cloud, you can view the events on CDO's Event Logging page or analyze them with Stealthwatch Cloud.
-You may have one or more SECs associated with your tenant.
+See Secure Connectors for more information.

 Adaptive Security Appliance (ASA)-The Cisco ASA provides advanced stateful firewall and VPN concentrator functionality as well as integrated services with add-on modules.
 The ASA includes many advanced features, such as multiple security contexts (similar to virtualized firewalls), clustering (combining multiple firewalls into a single firewall), transparent (Layer 2) firewall or routed (Layer 3) firewall operation, advanced inspection engines, IPsec VPN, SSL VPN, and clientless SSL VPN support, and many more features.

 Stealthwatch Cloud (SWC)-SWC applies dynamic entity modeling to ASA events, generating detections based on this information.
 This provides a deeper analysis of telemetry gathered from your network, allowing you to identify trends and examine anomalous behavior in your network traffic.
 You would make use of this service if you have a Logging Analytics and Detection or Total Network Analytics and Monitoring license.